Soviet destroyer Storozhevoy: Construction and career

 Storozhevoy was laid down in Shipyard No. 190 (Zhdanov) in Leningrad with the yard number 517 on 26 August 1936 as a Gnevny-class destroyer.
 She was relaid down as the first Project 7U destroyer during January 1938, and launched on 2 October of that year.
 Although she was officially accepted on 6 October 1940, she did not officially join the Baltic Fleet until 12 April 1941, when the Soviet naval jack was raised aboard her.
 With the 2nd Destroyer Division of the fleet's Light Forces Detachment, she was transferred from Riga to Ust-Dvinsk, Latvia, on 14 June 1941, a week before the beginning of Operation Barbarossa, the German invasion of the Soviet Union.

 During the first days after Operation Barbarossa began, Storozhevoy was tasked with laying defensive minefields, conducting her first such operation on 24 June in the Irbe Strait.
-To lay additional mines there, she departed Ust-Dvinsk again on the night of 26 June alongside her sisters Stoyky and Serdity as well as the old Izyaslav-class destroyer Engels.
+To lay additional mines there, she departed Ust-Dvinsk again on the night of 26 June alongside her sisters Stoyky and Serdity as well as the old destroyer Engels.
 75 mines were stacked on her deck.
 After reaching the strait, she was attacked off the Mikhailovsky shoals by five German E-boats of the 3rd Flotilla at 02:27 on 27 June.
-A torpedo launched by either S-59 or S-31 struck the left side of the ship near the forward magazine; the resulting explosion blew off her bow with its superstructure and the foremast.
-The latter sank instantly, while the forward boiler room and front stack were heavily damaged.
+A torpedo launched by either S-59 or S-31 struck the left side of the ship near the forward magazine; the resulting explosion blew off her bow with its superstructure and the foremast, which sank instantly, while the forward boiler room and front stack were heavily damaged.
 84 crewmen and her commander, Kapitan 3-go ranga (Captain 3rd Rank) I.F.
 Lomakin, were killed.
-Having failed to spot the E-boats, the Soviets believed that the attack was made by a submarine.
+The Soviets did not detect the E-boats, and believed that a submarine had attacked.

+The crew managed to keep the aft portion of the destroyer afloat, controlling the flooding and keeping the steam turbines and three boilers operational.
+At 16:00 it was taken under tow by Engels, which was later relieved by other ships.
+In several stages, it was towed to Tallinn and thence to Kronstadt, where the incomplete ship was drydocked on 7 July.